 Now, let’s move on to drying.

-You’ll need a well-ventilated, dark place to best preserve the plant’s properties.
+You’ll need a well-ventilated, dark space to best preserve the plant’s properties.
 This is especially true for artichoke leaves, which are very moist and prone to mould if not dried properly.
-They should dry as quickly as possible without scorching—the ideal method is spreading them on racks in an attic, the quintessential dark, well-ventilated space that ensures rapid drying.
+They should dry as quickly as possible without scorching.
+The ideal method is spreading the leaves on racks in an attic—the perfect dark, well-ventilated spot for rapid drying.

 Oven or Dehydrator

 If you don’t have an attic and are in a hurry, other technical solutions exist.
-First, the oven—if it can be set precisely to a maximum of 40°C. In this case, leave the door slightly ajar.
-It’s not very eco-friendly, but it helps remove moisture.
+First, the oven—if it can maintain a precise temperature of 40°C max.
+In this case, leave the door slightly ajar.
+It’s not very eco-friendly but helps remove moisture.
 The second option is a dehydrator, which should yield optimal results—though I haven’t personally tested this method.

 Note: after drying, the leaves should be brittle but retain their grey hue.
-If they’ve turned brown, they’re no longer suitable for consumption and should be discarded.
+If they’ve turned brown, they’re unfit for consumption and should be discarded.

 drying artichoke leaves, drying racks for medicinal plants